idutsu/reibun-generator/readme.md

 node app.js
 ```

-The application will be available at `localhost:3000`.
+This application will be available at `localhost:3000`.

 ## Application Structure